 Move or Die by Those Awesome Guys (2016)

 Dead Cells by Motion Twin (2017)

-Dead Cells is a great roguelike in the vein of Metroid / Castlevania, and it has some really, really interesting twitch integrations.
+Dead Cells is a fantastic roguelike in the vein of Metroid / Castlevania, and it has some really, really interesting twitch integrations.
 Every level, someone can type "!pickme" to be Captain Chicken for a round.
-They not only see their chat spoken on screen, but they also control whether they want to give or withhold the healing items.
+Not only do they get to see their chat spoken on screen, but they also control whether they want to give or withhold the healing items.
 The chat can also pick how the character levels up when tomes are found, vote on events to happen, and they can open special chests by typing "!pow !bam !biff".
-It really does Twitch chat integrations right.
+Dead Cells really does Twitch chat integrations right.

 Domina by DolphinBarn (2017)

 Domina is a very thematic game about creating and a team of gladiators, and managing everything from training to actual fighting.
 The Twitch chat integrations are pretty light on this one, but one nice feature is that the game takes the names of all the gladiators (friend or foe) from the usernames of random people in your chat.
 Also, if a gladiator surrenders, the chat sometimes has the power to give a literal thumbs up or thumbs down.
 And while fights are happening the chat can cheer or boo to change the amount of rewards the streamer gets.

 Kingdoms and Castles by Lion Shield Studios (2017)